 Each year, AIPAC sponsors three educational trips to Israel for top American college activists.
 This video features highlights and interviews from the Milstein Family Foundation Campus Allies Mission, the Advanced Advocacy Mission and the Bipartisan Allies Mission.

 Highlights from the recent bipartisan mission to Israel with the leaderships of both the College Republicans and Democrats.

-On May 31st, 40 non-Jewish campus leaders and 5 AIPAC professionals returned from the 2015 Milstein Family Foundation Campus Allies Mission to Israel.
 The Milstein Family Foundation Campus Allies Mission, which is open only to those who have not been to Israel and are not eligible for Birthright Israel, is designed for pro-Israel political activists and student leaders who are non-Jewish.
-Participants experienced the land of the Bible, gained a deeper understanding of the strategic and social issues facing Israel today, and examined the challenges and opportunities associated with the U.S.-Israel alliance.
-Feel free to apply below!
+Participants experience the land of the Bible, gain a deeper understanding of the strategic and social issues facing Israel today, and examine the challenges and opportunities associated with the U.S.-Israel alliance.

-Here's what the students had to say of the trip:
+Here's what students had to say of the trip:

 A former Student Government Association President of a Historically Black University said:

 "I'm grateful for this opportunity to learn more about this country so that I can continue my Pro-Israel advocacy efforts.
 These past few days have given me a clearer view also of the impact that AIPAC is making on the lives of so many people directly and indirectly."

 A leader of the College Republican National Committee wrote: